syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 }
 {% endhighlight %}

-N> If you want your data model to respond to property changes, then implement `INotifyPropertyChanged` interface in your model class
+N> If you want your data model to respond to property changes, then implement `INotifyPropertyChanged` interface in your model class.

-Create a model repository class with OrderInfo collection property initialized with required number of data objects in a new class file as shown in the following code example and save it as OrderInfoRepository.cs file.
+Create a model repository class with OrderInfo collection property initialized with required number of data objects in a new class file as shown in the following code example and save it as OrderInfoRepository.cs file:

 {% highlight c# %}
 public class OrderInfoRepository